common name: hawthorn lace bug

 scientific name: Corythucha cydoniae (Fitch) (Insecta: Hemiptera: Tingidae)

-Introduction - Synonymy - Distribution - Identification - Life History - Hosts - Detection Notes - Management - Selected References
+Introduction - Synonymy - Distribution - Identification - Life History - Hosts - Detection Notes - Selected References

 The hawthorn lace bug, Corythucha cydoniae (Fitch), selectively attacks a variety of woody, rosaceous plants and can cause severe leaf damage.
 The principal Florida host is firethorn, Pyracantha coccinea Roemer.